robdanz/cf-bgp-prefixes/README.md

 You need a D1 binding called "DB", and you need a table per ASN.

-You need a table looks like this:
+You need a table that looks like this:
 <code>
 CREATE TABLE IF NOT EXISTS ASyourASNGoesHere ( id INTEGER PRIMARY KEY AUTOINCREMENT,